University of Canberra

 Material found on the Internet should be referenced as usual.

-Can I show this film clip or video?
+Can I show this film clip or video in my class?

 Yes - if it is via ClickView.